You can use predefined events such as

 Added to cart in a commerce app or

-level achieved in a game, or other custom events that help you understand the engagement and ROI coming from your mobile ads on Facebook.
-You will be able:
+level achieved in a game, or use custom events that help you understand the engagement and ROI coming from your mobile ads on Facebook.
+You will be able to:

 Measure the total count and value of these actions taken within your app.